GFDRR/rdl-standard/GOVERNANCE.md

 [Global Facility for Disaster Risk and Reduction](https://www.gfdrr.org/en).

-To guide development and adoption of the standards, in addition to open working through this github project the team invites expert input via an Advisory Group and, as required, specific Technical Working Groups.
+To guide development and adoption of the standards, in addition to open working through this github project the team invites expert input via a Steering Committee and, as required, specific Technical Working Groups.

-### Advisory Group
+### Steering Committee

-The RDL Advisory Group consists of experts in risk data management and analysis from the humanitarian sector, insurance industry and other related domains.
+The RDL Steering Committee consists of experts in risk data management and analysis from the humanitarian sector, insurance industry and other related domains.

-The Advisory Group will help to:
+The Steering Committee will help to:

 1. ensure the development of the standard is informed by the needs of a broad selection of stakeholders across a range of domains